microsoft/hydrate/README.md

 Hydrate crawls a kubernetes cluster and generates a high level description of your deployments.

 ## Setup
+Ensure you are using Python 3 or a newer version.
 Include a "kubeconfig" file for your cluster in the same directory as hydrate.py

 ## Basic Usage